Fun Brain Teasers for Adults

 Whether you play by yourself or in a group, these brain teasers are always fun.
 If you can figure out the answer, you feel a sense of accomplishment.
 If you can't, you may feel frustrated when you figure out how simple the answer truly was, and you'll feel motivated to solve the next one.
 Try out a few different types of logic puzzles and short riddles on free sites like Fit Brains to find your favorite!

 5. Card Games

-According to Alzhemier's Research UK, playing cards is linked to larger brain volumes, better cognitive abilities and stronger memory.
+According to AARP, playing cards could delay the onset of the symptoms of Alzheimer's and is linked to larger brain volumes, better cognitive abilities and stronger memory.
 Beyond that, engaging in card games is a fun way to get together with friends and challenge each other.
 Some games you can play to boost your brain include:

 - Gin Rummy

 - Spades or Hearts

 The infamous Rubik's Cube is a simple game, yet one that feels nearly impossible to solve.
 Created in Hungary in the 1970's, the Rubik's Cube has become one of the world's best-selling toys ever made.
 Play with it once, and you'll see why.
 This cube is made up of six sides, each containing nine squares.
 The object of the game is simple: twist and turn the cube until all the squares on every side match.